cloudfright/anpr-2/README.md

 6. Reinstall opencv.
 Paddle OCR required opencv 4.6.0, but that misses out on some new performance improvments.
 I installed 4.8 using Lindevs [pre-built wheel](https://lindevs.com/install-precompiled-opencv-on-raspberry-pi/) with no side effects.
 7. Coral AI USB accelerator installation instructions [here](https://coral.ai/docs/accelerator/get-started/#requirements)
 8. Install the Tensorflow Lite runtime with ```pip install tflite-runtime```
+9. ```pip install schedule```

 ## How it works

 Video is captured via the Pi camera.
-Basic object detection is performed using OpenCVs DNN (this is currently done on the CPU).
 Objection detection is executed on the Coral USB accelerator.
 If movement is detected and is a car, truck or motocycle, write an image to disk.
 Form a queue of image paths to be processed.
 In a seperate process, OCR the images to extract the number plate or text on the vehicle.
 Summarise the OCR results based on confidence and frequency, then write the OCR details to a sqlite database.
 Archive the images that have the highest OCR confidence.

 IN PROGRESS:
 - Build an API onto the data to get a frequency analysis of plates in a given time period